fieldtrip/website/faq/preproc/datahandling/preproc_downsample.md

     - /faq/preproc_downsample/
 ---

-# How can I preprocess a dataset that is too large to fit into memory?

 If your dataset is too large to fit into memory at once, you can preprocess one channel at a time With **[ft_preprocessing](/reference/ft_preprocessing)**, immediately combined with **[ft_resampledata](/reference/ft_resampledata)**.
 After gathering all downsampled channels, you can combine them again into a normal multi-channel data structure.

 In summary, the code would look like this: